Applies from Mon 19 Apr 2021, 3.38pm to Tue 19 Oct 2021, 3.38pm. Last reviewed: Wed 26 May 2021, 10.47am.

-NSW National Parks and Wildlife Service (NPWS) will be conducting a baiting program using fresh meat, manufactured baits and CPE’s containing 1080 (sodium fluoroacetate) poison for the control of wild dogs.
-The program will be ongoing and continuous from Tuesday 5 May 2020 to Thursday 5 November 2020.
-The baited parks and reserves include:
+NSW National Parks and Wildlife Service (NPWS) is conducting a baiting program using fresh meat, manufactured baits and CPEs containing 1080 (sodium fluoroacetate) poison for the control of wild dogs and foxes.
+The program will be ongoing and continuous from Monday 19 April to Tuesday 19 October 2021.

 - Morton National Park